guildai/guildai/guild/tests/ops.md

     >>> flag_args({"not-legacy": {"default": True, "arg_switch": False}})
     []

-When arg value is None, an arg value is passed through:
+When arg value is None, the default is used:

     >>> flag_args({"not-legacy": {"default": True, "arg_switch": None}})
-    ['--not-legacy', 'True']
+    ['--not-legacy', 'yes']

 Values are compared using Python's `==` operator.
 In some cases this might lead to a surprising result.
 Here we'll compare 1 and True: